Conservation-restoration of Leonardo da Vinci's The Last Supper: Giuseppe Mazza

 Giuseppe Mazza was hired by the priests of Santa Maria delle Grazie in 1770, to work on restoring and conserving The Last Supper.
-Mazza attempted to remove Michelangelo Bellotti’s additions by using an iron scraping tool.
-After this, Mazza started to fill in areas with an oil paint mixture and repainted the work as he chose.
-Mazza, thinking the work was a true fresco, also washed the wall with a sodium hydroxide solution.
-This action led to his being fired from the restoration job, as well as the removal to another convent of the priest who had hired him.
+Mazza attempted to remove Michelangelo Bellotti's additions by using an iron scraping tool, then filling in areas with an oil paint mixture and repainting the work as he chose.
+Thinking the work was a true fresco, he also washed the wall with a sodium hydroxide solution.
+This led to his being fired from the restoration job, and the removal to another convent of the priest who had hired him.